 Disbursing offices have been given authority to destroy unused checks locally and to report the destroyed checks as void checks (see TFM Volume I, Part 4, Chapter 6000, Section 6040).

 The disbursing offices must destroy unused checks by shredding or incineration.
-Shredded fragments must not be larger than 1/4-inch width, and FMS strongly recommends the use of a cross-cut shredder.
+Shredded fragments must not be larger than 1/4-inch width, and Fiscal Service strongly recommends the use of a cross-cut shredder.
 The disbursing office must complete and submit to the Accounting Section a Certificate of Destruction, signed by the disbursing officer and three witnesses to the actual destruction, each time checks are destroyed.
 The Certificate of Destruction must show the method and date of destruction, the quantity of checks destroyed, the applicable check symbol number, and the serial numbers of the checks destroyed (beginning and ending numbers for each range of consecutively numbered checks).
 The disbursing officer should retain a copy of the Certificate of Destruction as part of the blank check inventory control records.

 5035.10—Protection of Checks in Process of Preparation